 BETZ Short Volume

-Roundhill Investments - Sports Betting & iGaming ETF (BETZ) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $48.1M, listed on AMEX, carrying a beta of 1.12 to the broader market.
-Roundhill believes that an improving regulatory environment results in a compelling investment thesis for sports betting and iGaming companies. public since 2020-06-04.
+Roundhill Investments - Sports Betting & iGaming ETF (BETZ) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $48.8M, listed on AMEX, carrying a beta of 1.06 to the broader market.
+Roundhill identifies a compelling investment opportunity in sports betting and iGaming companies, attributing this to a progressively more favorable regulatory landscape. public since 2020-06-04.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.